 Figures 4 and 5 show the rating landscape of all Large Cap Blend ETFs and mutual funds.

 Our style rankings for ETFs and mutual funds report ranks all styles and highlights those that offer the best investments.

 Figure 4: Separating the Best ETFs From the Worst Funds

 Figure 5: Separating the Best Mutual Funds From the Worst Funds

-Review my full list of ratings and rankings along with reports on all 33 ETFs and 944 mutual funds in the large-cap blend style.
+Review my full list of ratings and rankings along with reports on all 39 ETFs and 1,046 mutual funds in the Large Cap Blend style.

-Disclosure: David Trainer owns MSFT.
-David Trainer and Sam McBride receive no compensation to write about any specific stock, sector or theme.
+Disclosure: I receive no compensation to write about any specific stock, sector, style or theme.